primiano/perfetto-docs/docs/concepts/clock-sync.md

 This covers the most common use case of a clock domain that is used only within a data source and not shared across different data sources.
-The main advantage of sequence-scoped clocks is that avoids the ID disambiguation problem and JustWorks&trade; for the most simple cases.
+The main advantage of sequence-scoped clocks is that avoids the ID disambiguation problem and JustWorks&trade; for the most simple case.

 In order to make use of a custom sequence-scoped clock domain a data source
 must: